slevomat/coding-standard/README.md

 `LanguageConstructWithParenthesesSniff` checks and fixes language construct used with parentheses.

-#### SlevomatCodingStandard.ControlStructures.RequireNewWithParenthesesSniff 🔧
+#### SlevomatCodingStandard.ControlStructures.NewWithParenthesesSniff 🔧

-`RequireNewWithParenthesesSniff` checks and fixes "new" used without parentheses.
+`NewWithParenthesesSniff` checks and fixes "new" used without parentheses.

 #### SlevomatCodingStandard.ControlStructures.DisallowYodaComparison/RequireYodaComparison 🔧